 Of course, this is a very fair question, one we're not fully capable of answering (or even confident there is a good answer).
-Nonetheless, the attempt here to focus on the systematic problems of neighborhood decline -- in contrast to our usual efforts to address the symptoms -- gives an outline for how a community can reorient their approach for greater gain with far fewer resources.
+Nonetheless, the attempt here to focus on the systematic problems of neighborhood decline—in contrast to our usual efforts to address the symptoms—gives an outline for how a community can reorient its approach for greater gain with far fewer resources.

 There is no simple approach to building a Strong Town.
 There are no one or two universal ideas that, if implemented, will change the trajectory of America's cities, towns and neighborhoods.
 This is hard work.
 For a city to get there, current priorities need to be realigned and everyone -- from the mayor, the city engineer, the maintenance worker and everyone in between -- needs to be working to get more value out of our existing investments.

 As a finale to the series we've been running that began with a simple comparison of the tax base from two nearby blocks -- one developed in the traditional pattern and one in the suburban -- I am going to share what I would advise a city's mayor to say in response.
 This is written as an address from the mayor to the staff.

 I don't need to tell you that we are going through difficult times.
 You've all had your budgets cut in each of the last four years.
 Many of the things we used to do as a city, we are no longer able to.
 The trajectory we are on gives us little confidence that things will be different anytime soon.
 If we're going to tell ourselves that it's halftime in America, then we need to have the courage to make some dramatic, mid-game course corrections.